To Paul: this is how you spent the day you turned 2 years and 1 month old.

 You stride into school like you own it and announce, “I a PANDA.”
 It’s taken about a month, but you’ve adjusted well to your new class.
 I leave you sitting down with your teacher Ms. Natalie, earnestly explaining to her something about your english muffin.

 You have a typical day.
 It’s wet and cool-ish, so playground time is probably more pleasant than usual.
 Your 20-minutes of academics involves learning how to care for a baby doll in a circle, which is straight adorable, and talking about yourself and your family.
-You nap for two good hours.
+You nap for two good hours, and paint with Q-tips.

 Shanna picks you up a little after 4 and brings you home for a tortellini dinner.
 Afterward, you play outside with your lawn flamingos, and see a big, beautiful rainbow in the half-cloudy sky.